 I have never since gone back to eating refined sugars (except on very odd occasions), so something definitely changed for me.

-Here are some of my favorite ways to cut down sugar and nip those sugar cravings in the bud.
+Here are some of my favourite ways to cut down sugar and nip those sugar cravings in the bud.
 They pretty much always work and have helped me transform my health and body for the better.

-How I Quit Sugar In 6 Foolproof Ways
+How I Quit Sugar In 6 Fool-proof Ways

 1. KEEP BLOOD SUGAR STABLE